Mobile Suit Gundam: Char's Counterattack: Critical response

 Paste listed the movie as the 31st best anime film of all time, labeling it as the best Gundam movie.
 The writer praised the animation and fight sequences, most notably the ones from Amuro and Char but lamented that non-fans would struggle to find something to invest themselves in.

 While initially describing Amuro as a relatable character to general view of otaku, Journal of Anime and Manga Studies said the one from Char's Counterattack instead comes across as a war hero while still being popular.
 In Char's Counterattack, it is not until Amuro re engineers the RX-93 with the psycho frame system that he is able to battle Char on equal footing.
 This handling of Gundams was compared to that of Formula 1 drivers and their own race cars, a connection that still holds for the film.
 The macro-action of Char's Counterattack briefly pauses whenever pilots are forced to dock mid-battle in order to attend to repairs and refueling.
 Such specific attention to the details of the mobile suits in the movie simultaneously be re-created in the model kits that would be released after the film's debut.
 As one of the final installments from the Universal Century timeline created by Tomino, the impact of the narrative would result in several anime writers creating new characters that would attempt to recreate Amuro's legacy alongside fans.

 In an interview immediately after the film was released, director Yoshiyuki Tomino answered, "I don't really know" about the fact that Amuro's partner, Beltorchika, didn't appear, and whether the settlement between Amuro and Char was good or bad, and summarized the screening time within 2 hours.
 I didn't hide that it was the limit at the end of the story.
 In later years, when interviewed during the production of ∀ Gundam, he replied that he "has no recollection of making it as a movie".
 In addition, he was disgusted by the sight of Sunrise's management and investors such as Bandai looking at this work as content that could be sold in half a year.
-Even the words of Bandai president [Makoto Yamashina], who expressed his impressions after the preview, made him feel "very lonely."
+Even the words of Bandai's president, Makoto Yamashina, who expressed his impressions after the preview, made him feel "very lonely."